jmburke4/LoxInterpreter/README.md

 ## Building and Running ##

 Building this project requires the .NET 9 SDK for building from the command line.
 The SDK can be downloaded from Microsoft [here](https://dotnet.microsoft.com/en-us/download/dotnet/9.0).
 Instructions for using the SDK installer can be found [here](https://learn.microsoft.com/en-us/dotnet/core/install/).
-Once downloaded, run the installer.
-You can verify that the runtime is installed by running ```dotnet --version``` from your command line interpreter.
-Open your CLI at the root directory of this project .NET to see the solution and project files.
+Once downloaded, run the installer and follow the prompts.
+You can verify that the runtime is installed by running ```dotnet --version``` from your command line interface.
+Open your CLI at the root directory of this project to run any of the following ```dotnet``` commands.

 To build all projects in the solution:
 ```shell